danielmccormick/danielmccormick/README.md

 ### Hi there 👋

+I'm a computer engineering student at the University of Waterloo.
+I'm not great at updating these public profiles these days, but I'm currently an incoming intern at Amazon (specifically AWS), and previously interned at [SideFX](https://www.sidefx.com/) doing 3D R&D, [Cepton](https://www.cepton.com/) doing Lidar R&D, and [Wind River Systems](https://www.windriver.com/), doing Rust prototyping for VxWorks (Rust is now supported).

+No follows, stars, or features otherwise are an endorsement of any form.
+Also any bad code here isn't mine.

 <!--
 **danielmccormick/danielmccormick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.